-FBI Director Robert Mueller today announced the appointment of Gary M. Bald as Inspector-Deputy Assistant Director of the FBI's Counterterrorism Division
+FBI Director Announces the Appointment of Gary M. Bald as Inspector-Deputy Assistant Director of the FBI’s Counterterrorism Division

 |Washington, D.C.
 November 19, 2003|